rouralberto/magento2.1/README.md

 - $MYSQL_PASSWORD
 - $MYSQL_DATABASE

-Also, you'll need a database, as this container only has the web service.
+Also, you'll need a database running on `MySQL 5.6+`, as this container only has the web service.

 ### How to run
 - Add `magento2.docker` at the end of your `/etc/hosts` file (i.e., `127.0.0.1 magento2.docker`)